SwedbankPay/developer.swedbankpay.com/_includes/one-click-payments.md

 {% endif %}

-## Delete Payment Token
+## Archive Payment Token

-If you need to delete a `paymentToken`, you have two options.
-The first is by `payerReference`, which deletes all payment, recurrence and/or unscheduled tokens associated with the payer.
-The second is by `paymentToken`, which only deletes a specific token.
+If you need to archive a `paymentToken`, you have two options.
+The first is to archive all payment, recurrence and/or unscheduled tokens associated with the payer.
+The second is to only archive a specific token.

 {% include alert.html type="warning"
                       icon="warning"
                       body="Please note that this call does not erase the card number stored at Swedbank Pay.
-  A card number is automatically deleted six months after a successful `Delete payment token` request.
+  A card number is automatically deleted six months after a successful `Archive payment token` request.
   If you want card information removed at an earlier date, you need to contact [ehandelsetup@swedbankpay.dk](mailto:ehandelsetup@swedbankpay.dk), [verkkokauppa.setup@swedbankpay.fi](mailto:verkkokauppa.setup@swedbankpay.fi),